xnought/svelte-store-anywidget/README.md

 	// these are normal svelte stores synced with your notebook
 	// you change the value in the python notebook, this svelte store will automatically update
-        // you change the svelte store value, the python notebook value will auotmatically update const count = anywritable("value"); // "value" is the name of the value on the anywidget python class
+        // you change the svelte store value, the python notebook value will auotmatically update const count = anywritable("count"); // "count" is the name of the reactive value on the anywidget python class
 </script>